Omanic: Towards Step-wise Evaluation of Multi-hop Reasoning in Large Language Models: Introduction

-Leveraging the step-wise annotations in Omanic, we conduct a systematic analysis of multi-hop reasoning behaviors in state-of-the-art LLMs.
-Our study reveals two key phenomena.
-First, we identify a \textit{knowledge floor} effect, where CoT gains diminish sharply as required atomic facts become missing, eventually disappearing beyond a critical threshold.
-Second, we observe \textit{error propagation} along reasoning chains: later hops consistently exhibit higher error rates, indicating that reasoning errors inherently amplify during sequential multi-hop inference.
-Together, these findings provide new evidence that reasoning and knowledge retrieval constitute separable capabilities of LLMs.
+Leveraging the step-wise annotations in Omanic, we analyze state-of-the-art LLMs and reveal two phenomena obscured by final-answer evaluation.
+CoT gains exhibit a \textit{knowledge floor}, diminishing as required atomic facts become missing, while errors propagate along reasoning chains, with later hops consistently showing higher error rates.
+We further conduct an entropy-reduction analysis to probe these behaviors.
+Together, these findings show that OmanicBench functions as a diagnostic testbed for separating factual retrieval, compositional reasoning, and propagation failures.

 In summary, we make three main contributions.
-First, we propose Omanic, the open-domain 4-hop QA benchmark with structural annotations for step-level reasoning diagnosis, containing 10,296 training and 967 expert-reviewed testing instances, where state-of-the-art LLMs only achieve 73.11\% accuracy.
-Second, we evaluate various LLMs and fine-tune open-source models on OmanicSynth, obtaining 7.41 average points improvement across six external benchmarks, showing strong transferability and high data quality.
-Third, using single-hop decomposition, we empirically analyze the \textit{knowledge floor} effect and \textit{error propagation} in multi-hop reasoning, revealing that CoT benefits rely on factual completeness and errors amplify along the reasoning chain.
+First, we propose Omanic, an open-domain 4-hop QA resource with 10,296 training and 967 expert-reviewed testing instances, where state-of-the-art LLMs only achieve 73.11\% accuracy.
+Second, fine-tuning on OmanicSynth yields a 7.41-point average gain across six external benchmarks, showing strong transferability and data quality.
+Third, using single-hop decomposition and intermediate answers, we empirically analyze the \textit{knowledge floor} effect and \textit{error propagation}, showing how OmanicBench localizes failures that final-answer evaluation would obscure.